apitoolkit/apitoolkit-landing/pricing/index.md

                             What programming languages are supported?
                         </button>
                         <div class="pl-4 py-4 hidden text-base-content">
                             Some services like the API testing does not need any SDK integration.
-But we have SDKs for multiple
-                            languages: Golang,
-                            PHP, C#, Java, etc. If we don't support your language or framework, please drop a message.
-We can create
+But we have SDKs for multiple languages: Golang, PHP, C#, Java, etc. If we don't support your language or framework, please drop us a message at hello@apitoolkit.io.
+We can create one for you on-demand quite quickly.</div>
-                            one on demand
-                            quite quickly. </div>
                     </div>
                     <div class="bg-base-100 px-6 py-3 shadow-sm">
                         <button class="flex gap-4 items-center text-left hover:grow"
                             onclick="toggleFaq(event)">
                             <svg class="flex-shrink-0 icon h-5 w-5 text-current fill-current stroke-current opacity-70"><use xlink:href="/assets/deps/fontawesome/solid.svg#caret-right"></use></svg>
-                            Do my requests have to leave my server to APIToolkit Servers?
+                            Do my requests have to leave my server to APItoolkit servers?
                         </button>
                         <div class="pl-4 py-4 hidden text-content-base">
                             Only if you want to benefit from the API metrics and the logs explorer.
-You can also enjoy all the other
-                            functionality
-                            which don't depend on your API traffic.
+You can also enjoy all the other functionality which don't depend on your API traffic.
                         </div>
                     </div>
                     <div class="bg-base-100 px-6 py-3 shadow-sm">
                         <button class="flex gap-4 items-center text-left hover:grow"
                             onclick="toggleFaq(event)">
                             <svg class="flex-shrink-0 icon h-5 w-5 text-current fill-current stroke-current opacity-70"><use xlink:href="/assets/deps/fontawesome/solid.svg#caret-right"></use></svg>
-                            Can I prevent sending sensitive Data to APIToolkit?
+                            Can I prevent sending sensitive data to APItoolkit?
                         </button>
                         <div class="pl-4 py-4 hidden text-base-content">
                             Yes.
 All our SDKs support redacting data.
-Simply specify the json path to the fields which you don't
-                            want the SDKs to
-                            forward to APIToolkit, and those fields will be stripped out/redacted before the data even leaves your
-                            servers.
-So we
-                            would never see them.
+Simply specify the JSON path to the fields that you don't want the SDKs to forward to APItoolkit, and those fields will be stripped out/redacted before the data even leaves your servers.
+So we would never see them.
                         </div>
                     </div>
                     <div class="bg-base-100 px-6 py-3 shadow-sm">